HaifaGraphicsLab/Euclidian-uniform-tessellations/README.md

 No matter how much I tried nothing worked.
 Being frustrated I decided to be productive and quickly implemented a camera movement system, which will help me debugging.
 The inaccuracy is an inherent bug of the current implemetation - each chunk is being caclulated relative to the baricentric coordinates of the appropriate isocahedron face, and then is projected onto a sphere and thats the cause of the inaccuracies because the chunks have a slightly different coordinate system due to the different slopes of an icosahedron in space.

-Thats were major overhaul no.2 comes into play - First I needed to finalize the neighbor system.
+Thats where major overhaul no.2 comes into play - First I needed to finalize the neighbor system.
 That's because the new way of creating the hexagon vertices is to take the average of the neighbors (even when the neigbors are cross chunks, or even worse, cross root chunks), in this way, adjacent hexagons agree on the same borders, even if they are located on different chunks.
 Here is what it looks like now:

 ![](MDAssets/finally.gif)